 Superficial bacterial folliculitis is an infection that causes sores, bumps, and scabs on the skin.
 These skin abnormalities are easier to see in shorthaired dogs.
 In longhaired dogs, the most obvious symptoms may be a dull coat and shedding with scaly skin underneath.
 Folliculitis often occurs in conjunction with other skin problems, such as mange, allergies, or injury.
 Treatment may include oral antibiotics and antibacterial ointments or shampoos.

 Another type of bacterial infection, impetigo is most common in puppies.
 It causes pus-filled blisters that may break and crust over.
 The blisters usually develop on the hairless portion of the abdomen.
 Impetigo is rarely serious and can be treated with a topical solution.
 In a small number of cases, the infection may spread or persist.

 Seborrhea causes a dog's skin to become greasy and develop scales (dandruff).
 In some cases, it's a genetic disease that begins when a dog is young and lasts a lifetime.
 But most dogs with seborrhea develop the scaling as a complication of another medical problem, such as allergies or hormonal abnormalities.
 In these cases, it is vital to treat the underlying cause so symptoms do not recur.

 Despite its name, ringworm is not caused by a worm, but by a fungus.
-The term "ring" comes from the circular lesions that form on a dog's head, paws, ears, and forelegs.
+The term "ring" comes from the circular patches that can form anywhere, but are often found on a dog's head, paws, ears, and forelegs.
 Inflammation, scaly patches, and hair loss often surround the lesions.
 Puppies less than a year old are the most susceptible, and the infection can spread quickly between dogs in a kennel or to pet owners at home.
 Various anti-fungal treatments are available.